ryancrosby/fruitstrap/README.md

 * `upload     [--id=device_id] --bundle-id=<bundle id> --file=filename [--target=filename]`
   Uploads a file to the documents directory of the app specified with the bundle identifier (eg com.foo.MyApp) to the specified device, or all attached devices if none are specified.

+* `download   [--id=device_id] --bundle-id=<bundle id> --file=filename --target=filename`
+  Downloads a file from the directory of the app specified with the bundle identifier (eg com.foo.MyApp) to the specified device, or all attached devices if none are specified.